shabin5785/Golang_notes/GO_Notes_1.md

 - struct needs to know all keys at complie time, while for map we can add it on run time.
 - maps have all keys indexed, while structs its not
 - map is a reference type while struct is a reference type
+- map is generally used to represent closed related props while struct is to group togetehr a set of diverse properties
+- map we can dynamically remove and add keys. strcuts doesnt allow this.

+- go will not complain if we dont use the receiver variable in our code.
+Now if we are not using it within the functin, we can remove the variable and just keep the type.
+It will work like a normal defined receiver.